communitiesuk/delta-common-infrastructure/terraform/modules/active_directory/README.md

 * Username: dluhcdata.local\admin
 * Password: from output directory_admin_password
-  * The production admin password is instead stored in Secrets Manager, as `production-active-directory-admin-password`
+  * The production admin password is instead stored in Secrets Manager, as `production-active-directory-admin-password`.
+This is because Terraform does not pick up the change when you reset the password.

 ### RDP to CA server